CHFO (AM)

-CHFO was a French language Canadian radio station located at 1350 kHz (AM) in Gatineau, Quebec.
+CHFO was a French language Canadian radio station transmitting on 1350 kHz (AM) in Gatineau, Quebec.
 The station had a community radio format.

 History

 On November 29, 2017, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application by Radio Communautaire Francophone et Francophile de l’Outaouais to operate a new French-language community radio station in Gatineau, Quebec.
-The new station would operate on the AM band at 1350 kHz with a daytime transmitter power of 1,000 watts and a nighttime transmitter power of 180 watts.
+The new station would operate on the AM band on 1350 kHz with a daytime transmitter power of 1,000 watts and a nighttime transmitter power of 180 watts.

-In February 2018, the station began on-air testing at 1350 kHz and officially signed on in the spring.
+In February 2018, the station began on-air testing on 1350 kHz.
 In 2019, the station left the air permanently.